PhilippeAssis/webdevtools/readme.md

     $ webdev join .js myscripts/.js

 This command will unite all the file extension 'js' the current directory and child directories.

+##GIT CLONE
+Use 'clone' to clone git repositories

+    $ webdev clone <git.remote> <git.path> <site.url> <site.path or --path>

+If site.patch or --path is not yet declared site.url is, git.path will be set as path of site.path By declaring the site, the localhost will be declared as real automatically

+##PWD option (-pwd)

+Declare --pwd or --PWD to set root path as your current directory.

+Example:
+    assis@philippe-ubuntu:/var/www/html$ webdev site mysite.dev mysitedir --pwd

+The above example returns as path "/var/www/html/mysitedir"

 ###Important!
 The use of the root (sudo) may be necessary if your user has not permission to edit the contents of the following directories: